WiseyXD/sce-mask/README.md

 bun i
 ```

+Secondly , create an .env file in root and copy all the content from .env.sample file
+after that fill all the values in .env file.

-Secondly, run the development server:
+Thirdly , run the development server:

 ```bash
 npm run dev